batdowg/cbs/CONTEXT.md

     • **Users** (staff) managed in Users admin.
     • **ParticipantAccount** (learners) auto-provisioned via sessions with default password "KTRocks!"; not shown in Users admin.
     One email across system; provisioning skips any email that already exists in Users.

+Passwords are hashed via a shared bcrypt helper.
+When manually creating Users or ParticipantAccounts, SysAdmins (and for learner accounts, Administrators) may set a password that will not be overwritten.
+Provisioning only applies the default "KTRocks!" password when creating new accounts or filling a null `password_hash`, and reports accounts where an existing password was kept.
+Forgot‑password is available at `/forgot-password` with 1‑hour tokens handled by `/reset-password`.
+SysAdmins can set user passwords on the Users form, and Admin/SysAdmin can set participant passwords from session participant rows; admin‑initiated resets are logged via `password_reset_admin` entries in `audit_logs`.

 ## 2. Email and Notifications
 2.1 Wire SMTP using Microsoft 365 auth account (authenticate as `ktbooks@kepner-tregoe.com`) [UI + backend working; real SMTP depends on env on VPS.]